 I’m proud to be a part of the program, and look forward to seeing how we are

 able to expand it in the future.

 Read more about Pinnacle U 2021’s virtual format here.

-Nicole McArdle is a senior actuarial analyst with Pinnacle Actuarial Resources in the Chicago, Illinois office.
+Nicole McArdle is an associate actuary with Pinnacle Actuarial Resources in the Chicago, Illinois office.
 She holds a Bachelor of Science degree in actuarial science from Illinois State University and has experience in assignments involving loss reserving, loss cost projections and group captives.
 She is actively pursuing membership in the Casualty Actuarial Society (CAS) through the examination process.

 « Back to Blog